jsrn/jsrn.github.io/_drafts/2023-08-18-onwards-and-upwards.md

 Looking backwards, what are a few things I learned or re-learned over the past four years?

 - Your network is worth its weight in gold.
 There are people I haven't worked with for years that I still keep in touch with.
 They're good friends, and they were critical in helping me find the clarity and confidence to think seriously about my career progression.
+There are several people at the job I'm leaving now that I hope I'll still be in touch with years from now.
 - If you focus on too many things at once, you might do a bad job at all of them.
 Some of the most frustrating projects I've worked on where where we put important work on the back-burner to chase an opportunity, missed it, and ended up behind on everything.
 Of course, hind-sight is 20/20.
 - Documentation is one of the best ways to scale yourself.
 "Handing over" a project by linking to a document you wrote a year ago is a nice feeling.
 - I really like remote work.
 I worked mostly in-office until 2019, 90% in-office until 2020 and fully remote since then.
 It would take a lot to give up the flexibility and freedom that remote work affords.
 Remote work isn't easy, and you have to take it seriously, but it's worth it.